FOSSEE/sees/versionControl/handOut.rst

 Version control (or source control) is nothing more arcane than keeping copies of ones work as one make changes to it.
 On the surface, it’s all straight-forward; make a copy of every file before making any changes to it.
 That way, if something seriously messes up, one can always fall back to something that worked before, or at least compare the broken copy with one that used to work so one can figure out where it went off kilter.
 Accidentally deleted half of thesis and closed the word processor?
 No problem – out comes the backup."

 Now, in the real world, it’s not so easy.
 One probably cooks up their own version control system without realizing it had such a geeky name.
-For instances files with names oldxxxxxx.odt and latestxxxxxx.odt.
+For instances files with names oldxxxxxx.py and latestxxxxxx.py.
 Every time to make some change in a file, one save it with different name then the original one.
 Luckily there are like, loads of version control systems out there to do this heavy lifting.

 Why Use Version Control
 =======================

-"Its the start which most people fail to attempt".
-One of idea behind Version Control Tools was to save that "one" step, to build onto it, rather then simply loose it.
+One of idea behind Version Control Tools was to build onto very first step which can be creating a empty file, or writting a first buggy program for assignment, rather then simply loose it.
 So here are some reasons why is automated version control needed:

     - It will track the history and evolution of a project, so one don't have to do it manually.
 It allows to track what changes where made, when were they made, by whom and why.
     - For a team of people working on same project, revision control software makes it easier to collaborate.
 For example, when people more or less simultaneously make potentially incompatible changes, the software will help them to identify and resolve those conflicts.